kbolino/salt-kubernetes-arch/README.md

 This is currently in a rough state, and would require some adaptation to be used, for example changing the user account(s) and the PKI certificate(s) to match what is needed in a particular environment.

+## Hadoop

+The hadoop branch currently repurposes this salt configuration set up HDFS and Accumulo, and maybe MapReduce.